RStankov/rails-angular-form-builder/README.md

 AngularFormBuilder
 ==========================

 Working with angular is cool, but in some areas there are some rough edges.
-Forms are one of those.
+Forms are one of those places.
 Especially if one is used to work with tools like [simple_form](http://github.com/plataformatec/simple_form).
-So for several projects now I'm slowing building up [Rails](http://rubyonrails.org/) FormBuilder with similar API to [simple_form](http://github/com/plataformatec/simple_form).
+For several projects, now I'm slowly building up a [Rails](http://rubyonrails.org/) FormBuilder with similar API to [simple_form](http://github/com/plataformatec/simple_form).

 **Project is not production ready still** (even the name isn't final yet).